drshahizan/SECP3843/submission/Kelvinnn-2/question 3/question3.md

     'q3_app',
 ]
 ```
+By adding 'q3_app' to the INSTALLED_APPS,  the q3_app Django app are registered to be used in your project.

-### Define the User model
+### 4. Define the User model

-1. Go to `model.py` file in q3_app and define the User model for authentication
+a.
+Open the models.py file in the q3_app directory and add the following code:

 ```ruby
 from django.db import models